Lahore University of Management Sciences: Research and reputation

 The Office of Sponsored Programmes and Research (OSPR) of LUMS is responsible for promoting research at the university.
 The office is led by Shafay Shamail (PhD, Bath).
 Between 2010 and 2014, the university spent PKR 680 million (or about $6.5 million) in research.
 During this period about LUMS faculty published 1287 research papers and received 80 external grants.

 The Suleman Dawood School of Business has produced more than 600 case studies and has published one of Asia's leading case research journals.
 Case studies written at LUMS are now used in universities across the world, including MBA programs in other Pakistani universities.
 In 2011, a case study written at LUMS by Shazib Shaikh and Zahoor Hassan won the Ruth Greene Memorial Award of the North American Case Research Association (NACRA) for the best case written outside North America.

 The LUMS School of Science and Engineering has published in international journals in Chemistry, Biology, Mathematics, Physics, Computer Science and Electrical Engineering.

 The biomechanics lab at LUMS is the sixth International Cricket Council (ICC)-accredited cricket lab in the world, following those in Brisbane, Chennai, Loughborough and Pretoria.
 The lab is able to perform bowling tests of international and domestic cricketers whose bowling actions are deemed illegal.

+Additionally, LUMS publishes the 'Asian Journal of Management Cases' in collaboration with Sage Publishing Pvt.
+Ltd., focusing on case studies and management practices in Asia.